andyhorn/simple_routes/README.md

 }
 ```

-Finally, we can define our route, extending the `DataRoute` class.
+Finally, we can define our route, extending the `SimpleDataRoute` class.

 ```dart
 // Define the route as a SimpleDataRoute, typed for your data class.